-Once your block is added, double click on it to start customizing.
+Once your block is added, click on it to start customizing.
 The empty block will look like this:

 To customize it, simply add between 3 and 15 photos.
 You can drag and drop your own photos into the block, or add photos from our Getty Images library.
 Then, drag and drop to rearrange.

 Once you’ve added all your photos, it’s time to set the speed.
 You can do this under the timing panel on the right side of your screen.
 There are three speed options: Slow, Auto, and Faster.
 Click to preview and select the speed you like best.

 You can also add text to your burst by clicking on the T icon on the left-hand side of the block.
 Head down to the tips section at the end of this guide for more info on using text in bursts.

 Now that you know where to find the Photo Burst block and how to set it up, we thought we’d share some tips for when to use it.
 Here are some effective ways to use a Photo Burst to create a more effective narrative for your video.

 Add a Photo Burst block at the very beginning of your video to grab attention in the news feed.
 On average, people scroll through 300 feet of mobile content every day.
 Opening with a burst provides an eye-catching flurry of motion that’ll stop these scrollers in their tracks.

 Videos that contain blocks of similar length and layout may start to feel monotonous.
 Adding a Photo Burst block is a nice opportunity to break up the pace and keep your video engaging all the way through.

 The Photo Burst block can also serve as a transition between two parts of your video.
 It can signify a location change, the switch to a new topic, or simply an indicator that viewers should get excited for the next thing that’s coming.